Attribution is a process in which an (authorised) actor ascribes responsibility for a cyber incident to another actor.

 A website defacement is a disruptive cyber attack and refers to the unauthorised modification of website content, often combined with a DDoS.
 However, it usually causes no severe and lasting damages to the targeted systems.

-An exploit is a programme that utilises vulnerabilities in software and/or hardware.
+An exploit is a program that utilizes vulnerabilities in software and/or hardware.
 An exploit can be used to first find a vulnerability, and then to change the sequence of the originally written code so that the manipulated code gets activated.
 In the context of cyber incidents, exploits are mainly used to enable unauthorised access to a computer or computer system.

 Hijacking is a type of cyber incident with the goal of gaining control of a computer or computer system.
 Hijacking includes intrusion and privileged escalation within the controlled network(s).
 Technical characteristics are, among others, the use of Command-and-Control-Server and invasive malware, such as wiper-malware.
 Hijacking enables an attacker to cause potentially devastating damage not only to the affected networks, but also to connected physical systems.